sncf-connect-tech/vboard/vboard-front/README.md

     cd vboard-front
     npm start

-Note that the `bundler.js --watch` command invoked behind the scene can somehow conflicts with `run_http_server.sh`, as this former script, executed when the `vboard-front` container starts, also alters `config.js` & `index.html`.
+Note that the `bundler.js --watch-and-serve` command invoked behind the scene can somehow conflicts with `run_http_server.sh`, as this former script, executed when the `vboard-front` container starts, also alters `config.js` & `index.html`.

-Hence, currently the compromise is that `bundler.js --watch`:
+Hence, currently the compromise is that `bundler.js --watch-and-serve`:
 - won't update `config.js`
 - will override `index.html`